Pawandeep16/Slides2Video/README.md

 - update the resolution in the name.csv file according to your need
 - Put you images in the image Folder
 - Update the text for the Captions in the file.csv.
-- also change the font according to your resolution for lower resolutions font should be small